imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 title: "Do the Right Thing"
 ---

-Some years ago when I was living in an Ashram in rural Virginia, I got to know a wise, old man.
+Some years ago when I was living in an Ashram in rural Virginia, I met a wise, old man.
 I knew he was a wise, old man because he embodied certain stereotypes about wise old men.
 First, he was a Gray-Bearded Yogi.
 Before this he was a New York Jew and a practicing Freudian Psychoanalyst.
 Sometimes he had would say a lot of interesting and funny things, and at other times he would smile and nod and say nothing at all.
 I can't remember if he ever stroked his beard.
-And his name was Ramya.

 One day he said to me, "Asoka," (the name under which I was going at the time).
-"Asoka," he said, "do you know what is the driving force behind all our desires, motives and actions?"
+"Asoka," he said, "do you know what is the single driving force behind all our desires, motives and actions?"
 I thought about this for some time.
 I had my own ideas but, knowing he was a Freudian, suspected that the answer was going to be something to do with the libido.

 "You probably suspect that the answer is going to be something to do with the libido," he said.
 "But it's not."
 I listened patiently.
 "It's the need … to be right."
 I laughed.
-While I wasn't totally surprised not to have got it, this particular answer for some reason blew me away, but not straight away.
+While I wasn't totally surprised not to have got the right answer, this particular one for some reason blew me away.
 I wasn't prepared.
 I had never framed human nature in those terms before.

 I wouldn't expect anyone else to have the same reaction.
-I suspect others would find this to be either obvious, banal, or plainly wrong to them, and if this you, I don't intend to try to convince you otherwise (there might be a certain irony in doing so).
+I suspect others would find this to be either obvious, banal, or plainly wrong to them, and if this is you, I don't intend to try to convince you otherwise (there might be a certain irony in doing so).
 What I want to do instead is to document what became for me a personal manifesto, and a lens through which I began to look at the world.
+As a lens, you are free to pick it up, take a look through it, and ultimately discard it if you wish.
+But I rather like it a lot.

+What happened that day was really only the start of a long process.
 Eventually I saw that a preoccupation with being right was essentially an expression of power and that asserting rightness (what I will sometimes call "rectifying") was about exerting power over others.
-I also saw that this preoccupation had perhaps more to do with the appearance of being right, and that the cost of maintaining it would be in missing opportunities for learning. (does this belong below in the learning section?)
+I also saw that this preoccupation had perhaps more to do with the appearance of being right, and that the cost of maintaining it would be in missing opportunities for learning.
+I also saw that, while the rectification obsession was not a uniquely male problem, there seemed to be a general movement of rightness from that direction, and we would do well to examine that too.

 I was the principle subject of my examination, and it has become a goal to continue to examine and dismantle the ways in which I assert "rightness" in the world.
-But I also want to look at how groups of people can create a culture of "rightness", the effects that has, and what we can do to limit some of the more harmful effects.

 Allegedly I come from a long line of *know-it-alls*.
 Unsurprisingly, it's a behavior that passes down the male side of my family.
 Of